 A 14% loss would be a significant loss for a small time investor to incur, and with the main traders almost certainly employing trading bots they can turn on and off at will, it will certainly trap many.

 As we mentioned earlier, online casinos and poker rooms offered similar promotions, and this resulted in huge losses for the smaller guy trying to scoop a prize as they would stretch their normal capabilities and wallets to try and win big.
 This sort of competition preyed on the human competitive nature and produced an artificially added gambling component.
 Many countries have initiated laws to combat this.

 The UK gambling commission (UKGC) has clamped down on the online gambling industry as a whole.
 Such competitions were deemed to create reckless gambling and were banned, along with certain kinds of “bonus” advertising.
-They went one step further as many people ended up with significant problems due to these practices and introduced GAMSTOP a system of self-exclusion for problem gamblers, and restricting casinos not on GAMSTOP from obtaining a licence from accepting UK players.
-Many of the cryptocurrency casinos don’t accept UK players because of the bonus and gamstop restrictions and continue to offer bonuses and competitions that are outlawed.
+They went one step further as many people ended up with significant problems due to these practices and introduced GAMSTOP, a system of self-exclusion for problem gamblers, and restricting rogue casinos from obtaining a licence from accepting UK players.

 France has regulated their market under the Arjel program, and Sweden (SpelPaus) has followed the UKGC, and the Netherlands is introducing CRUKS along the same lines.